rarelygoeshere/Steps-in-making-a-Pull-Request/README.md

 - In the web editor, look to the left hand side to see  "Source Control" view along with the explorer panel which displays all of the repo's files
 - Navigate to the file of your choice and click on them to open a tab and begin typing.
 If the tab in on preview, simply double click to edit in markdown.
 -  Once you are done, scroll down the Source Control view to see the "Commit & Push" button.
 Type in the message textbox pertaining what you did (This is mandatory), then press the aforementioned button below.
+- If it is done properly, a popup will appear asking if you want to fork the project you are trying to make changes to.
+Press "Fork Repository".
+- Another popup will appear, asking you to provide a new branch name.
+Type in the name you want then either Press "Enter" to confirm, or "Escape" to cancel.
 -

 ## Method 2: Traditional
 - Choose the repo you want to make a PR for
 - [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repo to your own account